 In 2014, the Company developed a bonus plan for strategic investments whereby 7.5% of the after-tax profits of an individual investment could be paid as a bonus to management and staff, after exceeding an investment return of 10% compounded annually ("Strategic Investment Success Bonus").
-In 2018, the Board awarded a Strategic Investment Success Bonus to EMX's Chairman, management and staff in respect of their seven years of effort to monetize the Company's investment in IG Copper LLC.
+In 2018, the Board awarded a Strategic Investment Success Bonus to EMX's Executive Chairman, management and staff in respect of their seven years of effort to monetize the Company's investment in IG Copper LLC, owner of the Malmyzh copper property in Russia.

-The Committee does not plan to use the Strategic Investment Success Bonus in the future and will rely instead on the STIP and LTIP programs to incentivize and reward the management team for operational and financial successes towards the Company's relatively business strategy.
+The Committee does not plan to use the Strategic Investment Success Bonus in the future and intends to rely instead on its STIP and LTIP programs to incentivize and reward the management team for operational and financial successes towards the Company's relatively business strategy.